honehone12/bevy_renet_dtls/README.md

 # bevy_renet_dtls
-dtls encryption transport for bevy_renet game networking.
+dtls encryption transport for bevy_renet game networking as alternative of netcode.
-as alternative transport of netcode this can be used without higher level code changes.

-from technical view, this is ecs port of webrtc_dtls and takeing advantage of it for game networking with reliable udp.
+from technical view, this is ecs port of webrtc_dtls and taking advantage of it for game networking with reliable udp.